jooeun/100-days-of-code/log.md

 ### Day 19 (C10): September 26, 2018

 **Today's Progress**: Added a first draft of my domain models in, there's a ton of manual configuration at this point, not sure how I want to solve it going forward.
 Wrote a couple of tests for the container to get it started, ran into some infurating errors all because I didn't actually learn how to export and import interfaces from files.
 No more, I have conquered.

+### Day 20 (T13): September 30, 2018

+**Today's Progress**: Using axios to store and retrieve data from Firebase.
+Good practice on React, Firebase is rather delicious.

+**Thoughts**: Came back from a health-enforced break.
+I get too excited when learning, need more self-control.